Advent IV: God Keeps His Promises

 New Testament Readings

 New Testament readings for Advent IV continue to reflect on God’s faithfulness to his promises.
-The gospel was “promised beforehand through [God’s] prophets in the holy Scriptures, concerning his Son, who was descended from David according to the flesh and was declared to be the Son of God in power according to the Spirit of holiness by his resurrection from the dead, Jesus Christ our Lord” (Rom.
+They begin with the introduction to Romans (Romans 1:1–7).
+Paul was called to be an apostle for the sake of the gospel (1:1).
+The gospel to which Paul refers was “promised beforehand through [God’s] prophets in the holy Scriptures, concerning his Son, who was descended from David according to the flesh and was declared to be the Son of God in power according to the Spirit of holiness by his resurrection from the dead, Jesus Christ our Lord” (Rom.
 1:2-4).
 The good news of salvation is that God has been faithful to his promise to David in sending Jesus Christ, the only Son of God.

 Hebrews 10:5-10 reminds us that Christ’s coming obliterates the old system of sacrifice, through the sacrifice Jesus made for us, once for all.
 Because of Jesus’ sacrificial death on our behalf, “we have been sanctified through the offering of the body of Jesus Christ once for all” (Heb.
 10:9-10).
 Jesus’ birth points us forward to the cross.
 As Karl Barth put it, “Except we see the Cross at Golgotha we cannot hear the Gospel at the crib of Bethlehem.”